bmorris3/batman/docs/tutorial.rst

 Modeling eclipses
 -----------------
-``batman`` can also model eclipses (secondary transits).
+``robin`` can also model eclipses (secondary transits).
 To do this, specify the planet-to-star flux ratio and the central eclipse time:

 ::